This article is all about translator salaries and after reading this, you should have a good answer to the question, “how much do translators make.”

 Of course, different translators have different experiences and there are plenty of anecdotal stories from translators claiming that one language combination is better paying than some other language combination.

-The Importance of Specialization
+The Effect of Specialization on Translation Salaries

 While having a language combination in the upper quadrants is a must for any freelance translator trying to make significant money, another important thing you can do is choose an area of specialization that is in high demand.